WHAT HEALTH DISPARITIES ARE WE TARGETING?

 However, these gains were not distributed equally across the country.
 Clusters of high mortality were found in many states, including Kentucky, West Virginia, Alabama and Alaska.
 Four main factors drive these disparities: socioeconomic status, access to health care, quality of health care available, and prevalence of risk factors, such as smoking, obesity and lack of physical activity.
 The Appalachian region of Kentucky experiences a perfect storm of these factors driving disparities.
 A primary focus of research within the new facility will be determining factors that drive more disease risk and burden in Appalachia, and developing preventive and therapeutic approaches that are optimized to have greater benefit to those living in this region.

-The new research facility will be at the heart of modern research facilities all linked together, including the Biomedical Biological Research Building (BBSRB) and the Lee T. Todd, Jr. Building (formerly the BioPharm Building).
+The new research facility will be at the heart of modern research facilities all linked together, including the Biomedical Biological Science Research Building (BBSRB) and the Lee T. Todd, Jr. Building (formerly the BioPharm Building).
 The location of the facility, which will link all three buildings in complex, further fosters collaborative and multidisciplinary research.
 The connecting conduit building will house the nucleus of translational researchers who bring together all disciplines.

 The real power of research is realized in bringing different groups of experts together.
 Our current experts and top talent recruited to the University of Kentucky, working together in this new faculty, will make important discoveries and that are translated to the community to help Kentuckians live healthier lives.